hardwario/bc-developers/integrations/google-assistant.md

 ### Step 3: Get your Auth token

-Go to [HARDWARIO Auth page](http://gauth.hardwario.com/) and sign in using a Google Account which you are using with Google Assistant.
+Go to [HARDWARIO Auth page](http://ga.hardwario.com/) and sign in using a Google Account which you are using with Google Assistant.
 In your email, you will receive an Auth token.

 ![](../.gitbook/assets/_integrations_hardwario_auth.PNG)

 Check your email address associated with the Google account you used to sign in.

-[email here]

 ### Step 4: Configure